dysordys/intravar/README.md

 From the command line, invoke

+    python IBM.py [inputfile]

+The command-line parameter `[inputfile]` is a text file containing the parameters with which the simulation is run (see the "input.txt" file in the repository).
+To redirect the data frame output to a file, one can use

     python IBM.py [inputfile] > [outputfile]

-The command-line parameter `[inputfile]` is a text file containing the parameters with which the simulation is run (see the "input.txt" file in the repository).
-The data frame output is redirected to `[outputfile]`.
+The data frame output is now redirected to `[outputfile]`.

 ## input.txt

-A sample input file for the program IBM.py described above.
+A sample input file for the program `IBM.py` described above.